 Culinary herbs

-Bright, aromatic plants for people who cook like alchemists.
-Expect classics with a twist alongside hard‑to‑find varieties: several basils (including tulsi for teas and broths), unusual thymes and sages, citrusy and anise‑leaning herbs, and seasonal fresh blends for soups, grilling, and fermenting.
+Bright, aromatic plants for restaurant chefs and recipe tinkerers who cook like alchemists.
+Expect kitchen classics with a twist: unique basils (cinnamon, lime, Thai), unusual thymes and sages, citrusy and anise‑leaning herbs, plus seasonal blends for soups, grilling, fermenting, and mocktails.

 Medicinal herbs